Drive Through the Night

 In Drive Through the Night, we follow the trail of an orphan-turned-vagabond who left behind the white picket fence for the open range and open road.

-Over the last ten years of her career, she has served two terms on the Board of the Independent Book Publisher’s Association and is a Fellow with the International League of Conservation Writers.
+Over her career, she has served two terms on the Board of the Independent Book Publisher’s Association and has been a Fellow with the International League of Conservation Writers for over 10 years.

 In 2011, she founded Homebound Publications and its divisions.
 She holds a degree in Philosophy from the University of London and a degree in Psychology and Literature from Harvard University.

-In addition to her publishing endeavors, Browning works as a Mental Health Advocate and publicly shares her own struggle with C-PTSD as a means to help lift the stigma of mental illness through storytelling.
+Since the release of her mirco-memoir, To Lose the Madness and the subsequent TEDx Talk around it, Browning has worked as a Mental Health Advocate and publicly shares her own struggle with C-PTSD as a means to help lift the stigma of mental illness through storytelling.

 In 2022, she proudly accepted a position on NAMI’s Lived Experience Committee and, after training through the Didi Hirsch Mental Health Services Foundation in Los Angeles, received her certification as a national Survivor of Suicide Attempt (SOSA) Group Peer Facilitator.